jinskip/stat545a-2013-hw06_inskip-jes/README.md

 have spent a great deal of my time working on the first script that cleans this data.
 This was a valuable exercise in learning how to manipulate messy data without the artisanal excel work, which is a specialty of my current supervisor.

-The data were recorded while subjects were supine and we were controlling the gasses that they breathe on a breath-by-breath basis (also known as end-tidal forcing or ETF).

 Subjects were individuals with no neurological damage (Controls), individuals with incomplete spinal cord injury (Incomplete), and individuals with complete high-level spinal cord injury (Complete).